ekacs/ekacs/README.md

 ### Hi there 👋
-🤓 I am a learning enthusiast and still learning until now </br>
+🤓 Call me Eka, I am a learning enthusiast and still learning until now </br>
-👨‍💻 My job usually does internal audits including conducting fraud investigations, digital forensics, Information and Technology Audits, and cybersecurity analysis </br>
+👨‍💻 My current job does internal audits including conducting fraud investigations, digital forensics, Information and Technology Audits, and cybersecurity analysis </br>
 🐱‍🚀 I also have a side job contributing to open-source projects, creating technology to elevate people, building machine learning apps and big data analytics projects </br>

 ### Are U still curious? :